o-ran-sc/sim-a1-interface/docs/overview.rst

 Apart from providing the A1 API, the simulator also provides an administrative API to manage policy types and manipulate the simulator, see ":ref:`simulator-api`".

+For information on how to run the simulator, see the README.md file in the repository.